 - Neurobiological and neuro-ethical: moral implications of brain biology; bioethics;

-- Ecological and cosmological: environmental; the unity of parts making the whole; 'man's' place in nature; lifestyle; sustainability;
+- Ecological and cosmological: environmentalism; the unity of parts making the whole; 'man's' place in nature’; lifestyle; sustainability;

 - Spiritual: the transcendent and immanent in relation to religion and culture; harmony as an ethical value;

-- Religious: the sacred and divine; the role of religion (e.g. Hinduism, Buddhism, Judaism, Christianity, Islam) in morality and moral education;
+- Religious: the sacred and divine; the role of religions (e.g. Hinduism, Islam, Buddhism, Judaism and Christianity) in morality and moral education;

-- Secular: the traditional, modern, post-modern and their interrelationships; materialism and ethics; humanism; influence of the Internet; role of the media;
+- Secular: the traditional, modern and postmodern and their interrelationships; materialism and ethics; humanism; influence of the Internet; role of the media;

 - Political, civic and legal: the role of democracy; socialist ethics; individual and civic rights and responsibilities; citizenship education; social justice; civic engagement; human rights within the framework of international law.

-Individual paper (30 to 45 minutes): Individually submitted papers with up to 20 minutes’ presentation time and 10 minutes’ discussion time (30-minute sessions) or 30 minutes presentation time with 15 minutes discussion time (45-minute sessions).
+Individual papers (30 to 45 minutes): Individually submitted papers with up to a 20-minute presentation time and 10-minute discussion time (30-minute sessions), or 30-minute presentation time and 15-minute discussion time (45-minute sessions).

 At the discretion of the Programme Committee, two or three presentations may be combined in one 90-minute session, and the Programme Committee's decision as to time allocation will be final.
 The Committee will invite and assign a Chair for each session.

-Symposium (90 minutes): Discussion of a cross-national, cross-disciplinary, or common topic or theme within the overall Conference Theme; organized by the corresponding author, who will typically be the Symposium Chair.
+Symposium (90 minutes): Discussion of a cross-national, cross-disciplinary, or common topic or theme that falls within the overall Conference Theme.
+This will be organized by the corresponding author, who will typically be the Symposium Chair.
 Normally, symposia will have 3 or 4 presenters and perhaps a discussant, but must allow for interactive discussion with the audience.

-Poster presentations: Related to the Conference theme; focusing on theoretical, empirical and practical work in progress.
+Poster presentations: Must be related to the Conference theme, and focus on theoretical, empirical and practical work in progress.
 The APNME will award its Annual Best Poster Prize for the best poster.

 Notes on submitting a proposal